Code-Institute-Submissions/MS1_gladahojen/README.md

 * Tutor Support at Code Institute
 * My Mentor Akshat Garg, for giving feedback and advice
-* Helpful people on Slack
+* Helpful people on Slack, especially Eventyret_mentor for giving some last minute feedback.
-* My friend Christoffer Nicklasson, for helping me read through the code
+* My friend Christoffer Nicklasson, for helping me read through the code when I got stuck.
 * My friend and employer Magnus Glad owner of Glada Hojen, for giving me material and giving med the consent to build an alternative website.